What are Truffles?

-Truffles are the highly aromatic fruiting body, of a certain species of (ectomycorrhizal) fungus.
-They’re challenging to farm, considered expensive and spend their entire life-cycle underground.
-There’s so much more to learn however, so here’s our guide to the not-so-humble truffle:
+Truffles are the highly aromatic fruit body of a certain species of (ectomycorrhizal) fungi.
+They are extremely challenging to farm, due to their subterranean life-cycle.
+There’s much to learn when considering farming truffles, so here’s our guide to the enigmatic truffle.

 The truffle is the fruiting body formed when the fungal species is ready to reproduce.
 The ripe truffle carries millions of fertile spore, that may germinate when it breaks down in the soil.
 Truffles begin to mature in late autumn or early winter, when aromas form, in readiness for discovery.
 They reach full maturity during the winter months.
 Truffles are found just below, or sometimes breaking the surface, to approximately twenty-five centimeters deep depending on soil structure.

 Can I grow truffles?

 Anyone can learn to grow truffles, but not everyone can provide them with the environment they need to thrive in.
 Undertaking a comprehensive truffle growing course, to learn about the specialised conditions required, and the industry itself is the first step towards becoming a truffle farmer.

 Whilst there is no written account, we can theorize, that centuries ago, wild boar were most likely observed in natural oak forests, excavating truffle with their snouts.
 For many years thereafter, pigs were used as markers of where to find truffle.
 In the mid 1700’s hunters began to train dogs to find truffle and for obvious reasons they were a more effective, portable and manageable resource for this work.